isabella232/Developer-Distribution-Experience-Cloud/src/pages/guides/getting_started.md

 ### Reviewing A Submission

-When an application has been submitted for review, an Adobe reviewer will the application details.
+When an application has been submitted for review, an Adobe administrator will review the application details.

 ![Screenshot of the home page with links to three plugins](../images/AppBuild_13ReviewsSubmission.png)